Dr. Killigan's guide to household insect problems

 • Dry damp areas with ventilation or a dehumidifier; fix leaks under sinks and in crawl spaces

-Did you know: a single spider egg sac can hold dozens to hundreds of eggs—vacuuming and discarding sacs is one of the fastest ways to cut future activity.
+A single spider egg sac can hold dozens to hundreds of eggs—removing sacs is one of the fastest ways to cut future activity.

 • Once a week, sweep for fresh webs and egg sacs in corners, window frames and storage areas